nomeata/incredible/README.md

   * To run the testsuite, run `cabal test` in the `logic/` directory or `make test` in the project root

-It should also work with GHC-7.10.
-In this case, replace `old-base-ghc-7.8` by `old-base-ghc-7.10` in the above instructions.

 Alternatively, if you do not want to hack on these parts of the project, but simply run them locally, you can run